Gerald Pereira

-Gerald Pereira (20 September 1929 – 4 March 1976) was an Indian freedom fighter, author, lawyer and trade unionist from Goa.
-Active in the Goa liberation movement, he founded the first trade union in Goa.
-He is the author of the book, An Outline of Pre-Portuguese History of Goa.
+Gerald Antonio Eustaqio de Monte Pereira (20 September 1929 – 4 March 1976) was an Indian independence activist, author, lawyer and trade unionist.
+An active contributor in the Goan independence movement, he founded the first trade union in Goa.

 Early life

-Gerald Antonio Eustaqio de Monte Pereira was born on 20 September 1929 in Vasco da Gama, Goa to the Catholic family of Xavier Pereira, who worked for a technical firm in Bombay.
-While studying at the St Joseph's Institute in Vasco, he began participating in the freedom struggle after being influenced by his school teacher, Dattatraya Deshpande, who was a freedom fighter.
+Gerald Antonio Eustaqio de Monte Pereira was born on 20 September 1929 in Vasco da Gama, Goa in Portuguese India, to the Goan Catholic family of Xavier Pereira, who worked for a technical firm in Bombay, British India.
+While studying at the St Joseph's Institute in Vasco, Pereira began participating in the Goan independence movement after being influenced by his school teacher, Dattatraya Deshpande, who was also an independence activist.
 Deshpande was arrested after he hoisted the Indian flag and distributed nationalist pamphlets in Vasco.
 Pereira escaped to Bombay, leaving his education incomplete.
 He then completed his Senior Cambridge schooling in Bombay.

-Goa liberation movement
+Goan independence movement (1952–1955)

-While in Bombay, Pereira completed his Master of Arts at St. Xavier's College, and an LLB from Siddharth College of Law.
+While in Bombay, Pereira completed his Master of Arts (MA) at St. Xavier's College, and a Bachelor of Laws (LLB) from Siddharth College of Law.
 He soon took an interest in Marxist philosophy.
-In the early 1950s, he joined the Goan Peoples Party (GPP), which was Communist.
-On 13 December 1952, while he was still a student, he participated actively in a demonstration that displayed black flags to the then Portuguese Governor-General, who was visiting the Taj Mahal Palace Hotel.
+In the early 1950s, he joined the Goan People's Party (GPP), which was Communist.
+On 13 December 1952, while he was still a student, he participated actively in a demonstration that displayed black flags to the then Governor-General of Portuguese India, who was visiting the Taj Mahal Palace Hotel.

 Pereira was a member of the GPP's central committee and the editor of its publication, Goan Age.
 In its inaugural edition, published on 26 January 1954, Pereira wrote an article, Goa: Another Korea, which analyzed how Americans had strengthened their military presence near Goa.
-As part of the GPP, he also addressed many public meetings on issues like the planning of satyagrahas, encouragement of women to join the freedom struggle, and the removal of the economic blockade of Goa.
+As part of the GPP, he also addressed many public meetings on issues like the planning of satyagrahas, encouragement of women to join the independence movement, and the removal of the economic blockade of Goa.

-Pereira also published flyers and booklets related to the Goan freedom struggle, including Viva 18th June Movement and Goan Question Reconsidered.
+Pereira also published flyers and booklets related to Goan independence movement, including Viva 18th June Movement and Goan Question Reconsidered.
 He also contributed to newspapers like the National Herald, Amrita Bazar Patrika and The Free Press Journal.
 He also edited the Konkani journal Novem Jivit (New Life).

-In 1955, during the mass satyagraha at Patradevi, Pereira was an organiser of the satyagrahis, while Luisa Carvalho, whom he later married, was one of the leaders of the Medical Brigade of the GVSS.
+In 1955, during the mass satyagraha at Patradevi, Portuguese Goa, Pereira was an organiser of the satyagrahis, while Luisa Carvalho, whom he later married, was one of the leaders of the Medical Brigade of the GVSS.

 In May 1957, he contested the municipal elections for the Bombay Municipal Corporation from Mazgaon constituency and lost.
-In June that year, he was part of a delegation of 11 Goans chosen for consultation by then Prime Minister of India, Jawaharlal Nehru.
-Others included Armando Menezes and his brother Nicolau Menezes, along with Luis Gracias, J. N. Heredia, Evágrio Jorge, Vishwanath Lawande, Pundalik Gaitonde, Rama Hegde, Peter Alvares and Purushottam Kakodkar.
+In June that year, he was part of a delegation of eleven Goans chosen for consultation by then Prime Minister of India, Jawaharlal Nehru.

-Pereira was active in Bombay's trade union movement, and worked with T. B. Cunha, B. T. Ranadive, S. A. Dange and G. Adhikari.
+Pereira was active in Bombay's trade union movement, and worked with independence activist T. B. Cunha, fellow communists such as B. T. Ranadive, Shripad Amrit Dange and Gangadhar Adhikari.
 He was also the Secretary of the T. B. Cunha Memorial Committee.